-In 2014, Xie Yixuan \cite{2014QuantumXie} proposed to use quadratic residual codes and hypercodes to construct quantum synchronizable codes with Mersenne prime.
-The simple construction of the quantum synchronizable codes given by them can make its synchronization ability reach the upper limit.
-After that, Lanqinag Li constructed two classes of quantum synchronizable codes form cyclotomic of order four in 2019 \cite{2019QuantumLi}.
-It also have been proved that it has good error correction performance.
-And quantum synchronizable codes were further studied in \cite{XiaLi2021A,2018Non,2016q}.
+In 2014, Xie proposed to use quadratic residual codes and hypercodes to construct quantum synchronizable codes \cite{2014QuantumXie}.
+The simple construction of the quantum synchronizable codes given by him allows their synchronization ability to reach the upper limit.
+After that, in 2019 \cite{2019QuantumLi}, Li constructed two classes of quantum synchronizable codes from cyclotomic classes of order four.
+It also has been proved that the codes have good error correction performance.
+Quantum synchronizable codes were further studied in \cite{XiaLi2021A,2018Non,2016q}.

-In this work, we propose a new method to construct two classes of quantum synchronizable codes.
-And in certain condition, their misalignment tolerance can reach the limit.
-Moreover, by selecting some optimal or almost optimal cyclic codes, the quantum synchronizable code we constructed posses good error-correcting capability towards bit errors and phase errors.
+In this work, we propose a new method to constructing two classes of quantum synchronizable codes.
+In certain conditions, their misalignment tolerance can reach the limit.
+Moreover, the quantum synchronizable codes possess good error-correcting capability towards bit errors and phase errors.